mogusbi/vmd-tech-test/README.md

 ### API

-Once the database is up and running, you can fire up the API by running `npm start -- --scope=@vmd/api`
+Once the database is up and running, you can fire up the API by running `npm start -- --scope=@vmd/api`.
+The API will be running at `http://localhost:8080`.

+### Ionic (Angular)

+You can launch the Ionic Angular application by running `npm start -- --scope=@vmd/ionic-angular`